kubernetes/test-infra/label_sync/README.md

 # label_sync

-Update or migrate github labels on repos in a github org based on a YAML file
+Update or migrate github labels on repos in a github org based on a YAML file.

 ## Configuration